NoelSason/canvascope/docs/TROUBLESHOOTING.md

 **Solutions**:
 1. Clear old data periodically
-2. Only scan courses you actively use
+2. Only sync courses you actively use
 3. Check for memory leaks in DevTools

 ### Popup takes long to open